 All vessels used as harbour craft must have a harbour craft licence.
 The application procedure is included here.

-The Maritime And Port Authority (Harbour Craft) Regulations states that no vessel shall be used as a harbour craft within the port without a harbour craft licence.
+The Maritime and Port Authority (Harbour Craft) Regulations state that no vessel shall be used as a harbour craft within the port without a harbour craft licence.

 Categories of licence

 Under the provisions of the above Regulations, harbour craft licences are issued by the Maritime and Port Authority of Singapore (MPA) to vessels used for commercial purposes within the port.

 The following categories of licence are issued:

 - “SB” - if the vessel is used for the carriage in bulk of petroleum, liquefied gases, liquid chemicals or vegetable/animal oils;